A thriving, helpful, and supportive community is a crucial part of here’s the thing.

 - Please don’t post the same comment over and over again.
 Duplicate comments will be deleted.

-- Feel free to courteously disagree with anything that I write.
-But comments along the lines of “this tip is totally obvious” or “everyone already knew this” aren’t helpful or relevant to the community, and they’re insulting to readers who didn’t already know the tip—and yes, such comments will be deleted.
+- Comments along the lines of “this tip is totally obvious” or “everyone already knew this” aren’t helpful or relevant to the community, and they’re insulting to readers who didn’t already know the tip—and yes, such comments will be deleted.
 Those who think the tips or how-tos I deem tip-worthy for here’s the thing are beneath them should feel free to frequent another tech blog.

 - Nobody’s perfect.
-I hate typos as much as the next person, but they happen.
+I hate typos and factual errors as much as the next person, but mistakes happen.
 If you find a goof in one of my stories, by all means, feel free to courteously let me know.
-Diatribes about my poor writing skills or the lack of copy editors serve only to distract and disrupt the conversation, and will be deleted.
+But rants about my personal failings serve only to distract and disrupt the conversation, and will be deleted.

 - See a comment that you didn’t like?
 Click the little flag icon directly beneath the comment to bring it to my attention.